-The Group is mainly engaged in the packaging, testing, and sales of SiP products, high-speed optical transceiver modules, and other types of integrated circuit modules.
-SiP package products primarily refer to high-frequency wireless communication modules, while other types of integrated circuits are generally biometric modules, automotive electronics, and thick-film hybrid integrated circuit modules.
+The Group is mainly engaged in the packaging, testing, and sales of SiP products, high-speed fiber-optic transceiver modules, and other types of integrated circuit modules.
+SiP packaging products mainly include high-frequency wireless communication modules, while other types of integrated circuit modules consist primarily of biometric modules, sensors, and automotive electronics.
+The subsidiary Talentek Microelectronics (He fei) Limited of the Group is also actively expanding the development and manufacturing of wafer test and testing equipment.